 Sympathy alone can’t change things, but compassion drives you to do something—and that can transform lives and situations in powerful ways.

 My prayer for us as God’s people is that we would move from being sympathetic to being truly compassionate, that we would move out and do something in Jesus’ name to help those that are suffering.

 Our Lord showed us how much He values each and every man and woman by shedding His blood to redeem them—and that includes you and me.

 We simply can’t calculate the value He’s placed on human souls.
 But in the power of His Spirit, we can begin to value all people the way He does.

 So together, let’s step out with true compassion and continue to bring a living Jesus to more people all over our broken and hurting world.
 God bless you!

 The world desperately needs Kingdom influencers who live lives of significance.
-So be sure to request Bayless’ message “Six Traits That Build a Great Life” when you send your gift today.
+So be sure to watch Bayless’ message, “Six Traits That Build a Great Life,” below.
 We pray it’s helpful to you!